elastic/rally/docs/metrics.rst

 Metrics Records
 ---------------

 At the end of a race, Rally stores all metrics records in its metrics store, which is a dedicated Elasticsearch cluster.
+Rally store the metrics in the indices ``rally-metrics-*`` and it will create a new index for each month.

 Here is a typical metrics record::